ansys/pydynamicreporting/doc/source/examples_source/25-intermediate/README.txt

 Intermediate examples
 =====================

-These intermediate examples show how to use the PyDynamicReporting API to query an Ansys Dynamic Reporting database, modify its items, and get their corresponding web components.
+Intermediate examples show how to use PyDynamicReporting to query an Ansys Dynamic Reporting database, modify its items, and get their corresponding web components.